ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 Axis
 ========================================================================

+``Axis`` is a dataset for managing *timed data* on a timeline.
+Timed data is any datset where objects are associated with a timestamp (i.e. single point on the timeline) or with an interval (i.e. a continuous segment on the timeline).
-``Axis`` is a dataset for *timed* data.
-Timed data is essentially an object relatable to a timeline.
-Typical examples include data with timestamps and/or duration, such as log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates etc.
+Typical examples of timed data include log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates etc.

-The axis implements efficient data searches on the timeline and is generally useful for management and visualisation of large datasets of timed data.
-Still, the main purpose of the axis is to provide a datastructure suitable for precise and efficient *sequencing* (playback and navigation) of timed data.
-This is achieved by connecting one or more ``Sequencers`` to the axis.
+``Axis`` implements efficient data search on the timeline and is generally useful for management and visualisation of large datasets of timed data.
+Still, the main purpose of ``Axis`` is to provide a datastructure suitable for precisely timed playback of timed data.
+This is achieved by connecting one or more ``Sequencers`` to the ``Axis``.

 ..  _axis-definition: